rustless/rustless/README.md

 ## Error handling

+By default Rustless wil respond all errors with status::InternalServerError.

 Rustless can be told to rescue specific errors and return them in the custom API format.

 ~~~rust